txdemelo/txdemelo.github.io/_pages/research.md

 I list here brief descriptions of some papers that are under review or that I am working on right now.
 Please email me if you have any interest.

--   A paper on symmetry objections to positionalism.
+-   A paper on symmetry objections to positionalism about relations.
+-   A paper on naturalness, change, and inconsistency.
+-   A paper on positionalism and regress.
--   Another paper on positionalism.
+-   A paper on composition of relational states.
 -   Yet another paper on positionalism.
--   A paper on change and inconsistency.
 -   A paper on laws of nature and non-supervenience arguments.